-Use of jet fans at the Bethesda Station in lieu of vent shafts.
 MTA and Carr Properties came to agreement on Carr providing for an underground box structure in which the Purple Line project activities can continue while Carr's redevelopment proceeds above it.
-MTA and Carr Properties executed the MOA March 2018.
+MTA and Carr Properties executed the Memorandum of Agreement (MOA) March 2018.
 Due to other slippages in the project schedule, the date by which the box structure is needed to allow Purple Line work to continue unimpeded was revised from December 2018 until March 2019.
-Carr's contractor continues excavation and support of excavation installation for the Carr development parking garage, which will support the Purple Line construction box.
-MTA issued PLTC a Limited Notice to Proceed to review Carr's calculations during construction to eliminate any related issues at construction turnover to PLTC.
-The final determination of compliance with National Fire Protection Association (NFPA) Standard 130, which will establish acceptability of the ATC, is with the State Fire Marshall, who reviewed and had no comments on the intermediate design, but will not offer a final decision until the final design is reviewed.
-As of mid-November 2018, PLTC has not yet submitted the final design package.
-Once it is received, it will be submitted to the State Fire Marshall for final approval. (b) (5)
+In December 2019, Carr's contractor completed the Purple Line construction box, although approximately 1000 punchlist items remained to be cleared before the box will be turned over to PLTC.
+Although punchlist items continue to be resolved, turnover of the box remains on schedule for March 31, 2019.